The African honey badger

 The African honey badger, or Mellivora capensis, known locally in Namibia and other parts of Africa as the “ratel,” is a tough and resilient carnivore famous for its strength, intelligence, and adaptability.

 Honey badgers are relatively small, with a body length of 55–77 cm (22–30 inches) and weighing around 9–16 kg (20–35 lbs).
 Despite their size, they have muscular builds with powerful legs and long claws, especially adapted for digging.
 They have a distinct appearance with a striking black body and a white or grayish “cape” that runs across the top of the head and back.
-This bold coloration likely serves as a warning to predators about their fierce nature.
 Their skin is exceptionally thick and loose, making it hard for predators to grasp and allowing the honey badger to twist and bite attackers even when restrained.

 Honey badgers are known for their aggressive nature and are often called “fearless” animals.
 They will defend themselves against much larger animals, including lions and leopards.
 They are omnivorous with a varied diet that includes small mammals, birds, reptiles, insects, and, famously, honey from beehives.
 Honey badgers are intelligent and have shown problem-solving skills.
 For instance, in captivity, they’ve been observed using tools to escape enclosures.